Kylar22/xdesign-task/README.md

 - `scenario2-filter.cy.js`
 - `scenario3-sort.cy.js`

-Scenario 3 is a failing test as it does not meet the BDD acceptance criteria.
+Scenario 3 is a failing test as it does not meet the BDD acceptance criteria, either sorting by the #number or the vessel name

 Scenario 3 stated *"Order should be done alphabetically"* looking at the test site the was ordered by `#<number>` so I based the test logic on that.

 If that was an error on my part I think the logic used could be applied in a similar way by creating an array copying it with an appropriate sort and then comparing with the original.
+This would be using the `launch-item__label` class.

+I have put this solution in the 2nd and 3rd `it()` blocks to show the logic for an alphabetic descending comparison, although the sort does require some refining.

 ## Project Setup